 Swastika around the world

 The Swastika form is a geometric design with four arms of equal length, bent at the end to the right or left side.
 It lays flat.
-Sometimes red dots are added between the arms.
+Sometimes, red dots are added between the arms.
 Swastikas appear across the globe on artifacts found throughout Asia, Africa, Europe, and the Americas.
-The earliest form of the Swastika dated back to 10,000 BCE and was found on mammoth ivory in Mezine, Ukraine.
+The earliest form of the Swastika dates back to 10,000 BCE and was found on mammoth ivory in Mezine, Ukraine.
 Another 7,000-year-old artifact was found in Iran.

 The Swastika has had many names.
 In various European languages, it is known as the fylfot, gammadion, tetraskelion, or cross cramponnée; German Hakenkreuz; French: Croix gammée; Italian: Croce uncinata; Latvian: Ugunskrusts.
 In Mongolian, it is called Хас (khas) and is mainly used in seals.
 In Chinese, it is called 卍字 (wànzì), meaning “all things symbol,” pronounced manji in Japanese.
 Manja (만자) marks the Buddhist temples in Korean and vạn tự / chữ vạn in Vietnamese.